 Key current activities and issues that will interest stakeholders

-Regardless, the company believes BCL presents the best value proposition to redevelop Panguna – particularly given the strong majority ownership stake that the people of PNG and Bougainville have in the Company – and continues to work towards this eventuality.
+Against this backdrop, a previous ABG decision not to grant an extension of Bougainville Copper’s exploration licence (EL1) remains subject to an ongoing Judicial Review in the PNG National Court.
+Regardless, the Company believes it continues to present the best value proposition to redevelop Panguna – emphasised by the strong majority ownership stake the people of PNG and Bougainville have in the BCL of today – and will continue working towards this eventuality.